sendecomp/sendecomp-website/edit.md

 - Navigate to the repository directory via the command line
 - Run the following command: `bundle exec jekyll build`

-Jekyll will generate the static website
+Jekyll will generate the static website.

 ### Deploy